sabilar-rahman/sabilar-rahman/README.md

 ### <div align="center">I'm Md.
-Sabilar Raman, a full-time Frontend Developer with a passion for creating dynamic, user-friendly web applications.
+Sabilar Raman, a Full Stack Developer with a passion for creating dynamic, user-friendly web applications.
 I specialize in frontend technologies, including HTML, CSS, JavaScript, React, Redux, and TypeScript.
 I bring designs to life with seamless functionality and an intuitive user experience.

 In addition to my frontend expertise, I am currently enhancing my skills by learning Level 2 Web Development.
 This includes backend technologies such as Node.js, Express, MongoDB, and Next.js, which bridges both frontend and backend development.